 biopsy, an operation, or other treatment.
 You will have the opportunity to

 If an operation is needed, the doctor will explain the specific procedure,

 help you understand what it involves, and explain the risks and benefits.

 ask as many questions as you like.

-Dr. Miller will send a detailed letter back to your referring doctor, with copies to any other doctors involved in your care.
+A/Professor.
+Miller will send a detailed letter back to your referring doctor, with copies to any other doctors involved in your care.
 Good communication between your doctors helps us make sure you receive the best possible care.